Attraction 44 / 50

 Piazza del Quirinale

-Piazza del Quirinale and the Palazzo del Quirinale sit atop Quirinale Hill, the highest of the seven hills of Rome.
-From this highest point in the city you have a splendid view towards the Saint Peter's Basilica.
+The Piazza del Quirinale and the Palazzo del Quirinale sit atop Quirinal Hill, the highest of the seven hills of Rome.
+From this highest point in the city, you have a splendid view towards the Saint Peter’s Basilica.

 Obelisk and statues of Castor and Pollux at the Piazza del Quirinale in Rome

-structure in the piazza that usually catches the eye is the huge obelisk with fountain that sits in the middle.
+The first structure in the piazza that usually catches the eye is the huge obelisk with fountain that sits in the middle.
 This is known as the Dioscuri Fountain and features 5.5-meter-tall (18ft) sculptures of Castor and Pollux as horse tamers.
-These statues - Roman replicas of Greek originals from the 5th century B.C. - once stood at the entrance of the baths of Constantine.
+These statues – Roman replicas of Greek originals from the fifth century BC – once stood at the entrance of the baths of Constantine.
 The 14-meter-tall (46ft) central obelisk once held a place of honor at the entrance to the mausoleum of Augustus.

-After you’ve admired the fountain, look in one direction and you’ll see the Quirinale Palace, the home of the president of Italy.
+After you’ve admired the fountain, look north, and you’ll see the Quirinal Palace, the home of the president of Italy.
 Built in 1573 by Pope Gregory XIII as a summer residence for the papacy, it became the official royal residence after the unification of Italy in 1870 and later the presidential residence.

 Palazzo della Consulta, Piazza del Quirinale, Rome